RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Using-the-Filters.md

 ## Introduction
 When browsing a table a filter row consisting of one input field per column is shown between the table header and the actual table data.
-These filters allow you to perform quick filters in the currently selected table.
+These fields allow you to perform quick filters in the currently selected table.
 The filter is performed as soon as you start typing (you can configure the delay time in **Preferences**).

 ## Visual example
 This section provides some examples for people not familiar with SQL.